account arrow-down arrow-left arrow-right closecontact-us emailFacebookheart instagramjoin linkedin phonepinterestplaysearch twitteryoutube

 The first boats set off from Strawberry Island Boat Club, near Doncaster, on 29th March, and during April boats from across the UK travelled from their home locations to Little Venice, London to attend IWA’s Canalway Cavalcade over the bank holiday weekend of 3rd to 5th May.

 The boats formed small convoys and moored together.
-The boats’ crews have been posting on social media as they progressed.
+The boats’ crews posted on social media as they progressed.
 The aim of the cruise has been to generate positive publicity for the FBW campaign getting local people and their political representatives involved.

 Following IWA’s Canalway Cavalcade, a group of boats moved to Limehouse Basin and on Wednesday 7th May to cruise to the Palace of Westminster on a rising tide, arriving at the Palace from 10.30 a.m.
 High Water Westminster Bridge was at 11.00 a.m.
 After making our voices heard for a suitable length of time, boats headed downriver on the ebbing tide, passing Limehouse, for overnight moorings in West India Dock.